Metal Gear: Reception and legacy

-The Metal Gear franchise has sold over 62.9 million copies as of March 2025.
+The Metal Gear franchise has sold over 65.5 million copies as of December 2025.
 By February 2007, the series had grossed more than (equivalent to between adjusted for inflation) from 20 million copies sold, in addition to having sold ancillary merchandise including 3 million strategy guides, 1.5 million action figures and 200,000 comic books.
 As of 2019, the franchise has grossed about worldwide.

 Metal Gear Solid 2: Sons of Liberty sold 7.03 million copies worldwide, and is followed in sales by Metal Gear Solid with over 7 million copies sold, and then Metal Gear Solid 4: Guns of the Patriots and Metal Gear Solid V: The Phantom Pain, each with over 6 million copies sold.
 According to Chart-Track, Metal Gear Solid 4: Guns of the Patriots was the second fastest-selling PlayStation 3 game in the United Kingdom after Grand Theft Auto IV.
 The Phantom Pain grossed on release day, higher than the combined opening day box office of the films Avengers: Age of Ultron and Jurassic World.
 The PlayStation Portable games were met with notably lower sales, but it has been analyzed that this was because of the low sales of the console when the games were released.
 Metal Gear Survive, the first Metal Gear game to be developed since series creator Hideo Kojima left Konami, sold only a fraction of the sales made by Metal Gear Solid V: The Phantom Pain.

 The series as a whole (namely concerning the Kojima-directed titles) is often regarded as one of the most influential of all time and has received largely critical acclaim from critics and players.
 Most of the numbered installments are considered to be some of the greatest video games of all time.
 Metal Gear Solid 2: Sons of Liberty currently possesses 95.09% on GameRankings and 96/100 on Metacritic, making it the highest-scoring game of the series to date.
-In 2002, IGN's editors ranked Metal Gear Solid as the best PlayStation game ever.
+In 2002, IGNs editors ranked Metal Gear Solid as the best PlayStation game ever.
 In Game Informer Magazines list of top 200 games of all time, Metal Gear Solid 2 ranked at No. 50 on the list.
 Metal Gear Solid 3: Snake Eater was also voted as the fifth greatest PlayStation game in a poll from PlayStation Official Magazine (UK).
 Metal Gear Solid and Metal Gear Solid 2 were featured in the Smithsonian American Art Museum's "The Art of Video Games" exhibition taking place from March 16 to September 30, 2012.
 Games have won multiple awards such as Metal Gear Solid, which won the "Excellence Award for Interactive Art" by the Japan Media Arts Festival, and Metal Gear Solid 2, which was given the Game of the Year award by Game Informer.